leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 In this section, you will add the ReportDrill() data function to the CustomerOrderHistory sheet, which will allow CustomerOrderHistory to pass a value to DRILL on to SalesOrder.

-## Alternate Tables of Contents for Different Versions of the Lab
+## 60-Minute Version: Alternate Table of Contents

-This lab is meant to be a comprehensive and detailed, which means it is also quite long.
+This lab is comprehensive and detailed, which means it is also quite long.
 If you are pressed for time, or just want to see how to build a report without the extra steps, try the 60-minute estimated time version of this lab.

 Use the [full table of contents](#table-of-contents) above to read the full descriptions of each section and to view the contents of their subsections.

-#### 60-Minute Version

-This version of the lab will walk you through the backend to frontend creation of a report with only *one* spreadsheet.
+The 60-minute version of the lab will walk you through the backend to frontend creation of a report with only *one* spreadsheet.
 This means you will only have to go through the formatting of one spreadsheet instead of two; but it also means that you will not learn how to create a DRILL between two spreadsheets in an INTERJECT report.

 Complete the following sections for a quicker overview of building an INTERJECT report.

 ###### Required sections:
 When the highest level section title is included, this means you must complete this whole section.
-Otherwise, the subsection name wil be provided.
+Otherwise, the subsection name will be provided.

 #### [Section 1: Required Software and Sample Database](#section-1-required-software-and-sample-database-2)